chrizzleybear/Tempera/README.md

 # In this case switch to the postgres user and stop the process using that port
 $ su postgres
 $ pg_ctl stop -D /var/lib/postgres/data/

-# To see the output in your terminal
-$ docker compose attach back-end

 # Ble-app
 # Note: the BLE app requires user input in the config file.
 To be run in interactive mode, you have to use docker run.